-How easy is it to set up a business in Cyprus?
+Establishing a business in Cyprus?

 Establishing a company is an easy thing to do in Cyprus.
 The Cypriot govern is helping the foreign investors in its attempt to attract foreign capital especially by using an advantageous tax system and low red tape.